Going from strength to strength, Last Hounds' new single 'Bubbles' shows off the Brummie band's unique brand of crossover punk at its best.

 We’ve had the privilege of playing alongside a few bands that we have all idolised growing up, but I think the biggest pinch me moment was supporting The Descendants at O2 Forum.
 That was insane!

 Definitely a highlight.
-Can you recall any lowlights?
+Any lowlights?

 Very early on we played a show in Bradford.
 We had no idea about the venue, the lineup, nothing.
 We turned up to the show to find we’d been booked to play alongside an Elvis tribute act!
 Suffice to say, the room was empty.
 But the bar staff and Elvis thoroughly enjoyed us!